ACT DR6 Insights on the Inflationary Attractor models and Reheating: Introduction

 In this work, we consider reheating scenarios in which the inflaton decays into either fermions ($\phi \to \bar{f}f$) or bosons ($\phi \to bb$), as well as scattering processes such as $\phi\phi \to bb$ \cite{Garcia:2020wiy,Garcia:2020eof,Haque:2023yra}.
 The decay products are assumed to be massless and rapidly thermalize, contributing to the radiation bath.
 Due to the absence of direct observational probes of this epoch, the reheating temperature $T_{\rm RH}$ remains poorly constrained.
-It is bounded from above by the energy scale allowed by CMB observations, corresponding to instantaneous reheating ($\sim 10^{15}$ GeV), and from below by the minimum temperature required for successful BBN ($T_{\rm BBN} \sim 4$ MeV)~\cite{Kawasaki:1999na,Kawasaki:2000en,Hasegawa:2019jsa}.
+It is bounded from above by the energy scale allowed by CMB observations, corresponding to instantaneous reheating ($\sim 10^{15}$ GeV), and from below by the minimum temperature required for successful BBN ($T_{\rm BBN} \sim 4$ MeV)~\footnote{Incorporating galaxy survey data with BBN and CMB observations modifies the lower constraint on the reheating temperature, as indicated in~\cite{Barbieri:2025moq,deSalas:2015glj}.}~\cite{Kawasaki:1999na,Kawasaki:2000en,Hasegawa:2019jsa}.
 While the standard inflationary observables ($n_s,\,r$) are shaped by both inflationary and post-inflationary dynamics, the details of reheating encode complementary information—particularly about fundamental couplings between the inflaton and SM particles \cite{Garcia:2020wiy,Garcia:2020eof,Haque:2023yra,Giudice:2000ex,Maity:2018dgy,Haque:2019prw,Haque:2020zco,Mambrini:2021zpp,Haque:2021mab,Clery:2021bwz,Haque:2022kez}.